Introduction

 Each workflow step corresponds to a function of the sits API, as shown in the Table below and Figure 2.
 These functions have convenient default parameters and behaviors.
 A single function builds machine learning (ML) models.
 The classification function processes big data cubes with efficient parallel processing.
 Since the sits API is simple to learn, achieving good results do not require in-depth knowledge about machine learning and parallel processing.

-Table 1: The sits API workflow for land classification
+Table 1: The sits API workflow for land classification.

 API_function Inputs Output